Yellowen/Owrang/docs/user/customize/docs.user.customize.custom_field.md

 	"_label": "Custom Field"
 }
 ---
 A very common customization is adding of custom fields.
-You can add Custom Fields in any Master or Transaction in ERPNext.
+You can add Custom Fields in any Master or Transaction in Owrang.
 To add a Custom Field, go to:

 > Setup > Custom Field > New Custom Field